 nodular lymphocyte predominant (nodular paragranuloma)

 For classification of lymphomas see WHO classification of neoplasms of lymphoid tissues.

-Hodgkin's disease is usually almost entirely confined to the lymph nodes.
+Hodgkin disease is usually almost entirely confined to the lymph nodes.
 It typically starts in the upper body (neck, armpits, chest).

-Extranodal HD although uncommon may be found in any organ system, either as a primary manifestation or as dissemination of systemic disease.
+Extranodal Hodgkin disease although uncommon may be found in any organ system, either as a primary manifestation or as dissemination of systemic disease.
 This distinction is important, as disseminated disease carries a poorer prognosis.
-Extranodal disease may occur via invasion of adjacent tissue or via haematogenous spread.
+Extranodal disease may occur via invasion of adjacent tissue or via hematogenous spread.

 In contrast to other types of lymphoma, Hodgkin disease is usually characterized by a systematic nodal spread pattern making accurate staging important.

 See main article: Hodgkin lymphoma staging.

 Prognosis depends on stage as well as several other factors such as age, serological markers (ESR), presence of B symptoms, and histological tumor subtype: